nightscout/cgm-remote-monitor/README.md

 ##### `boluscalc` (Bolus Wizard)

 ##### `food` (Custom Foods)
-  An option plugin to enable adding foods from database in Bolus Wizard and enable .
+  An option plugin to enable adding foods from database in Bolus Wizard and enable.

 ##### `rawbg` (Raw BG)
-  Calculates BG using sensor and calibration records from and displays an alternate BG values and noise levels.
+  Calculates BG using sensor and calibration records from and displays alternate BG values and noise levels.
 Defaults that can be adjusted with [extended setting](#extended-settings)
   * `DISPLAY` (`unsmoothed`) - Allows the user to control which algorithm is used to calculate the displayed raw BG values using the most recent calibration record.
     * `unfiltered` - Raw BG is calculated by applying the calibration to the glucose record's unfiltered value.
     * `filtered` - Raw BG is calculated by applying the calibration to the glucose record's filtered value.
 The glucose record's filtered values are generally produced by the CGM by a running average of the unfiltered values to produce a smoothed value when the sensor noise is high.